brady-spiva/usr-workshop/README.md

 The file `wsgi.py` contains the instructions for python to run Dash.

-It relies on `app/model.py` to run calculations on some data, and on `app/layout.py` to return a plotly figure that can be shown by the application.

 When s2i builds the container, it will look into `.s2i` for additional instructions, including environment variables for installing packages with `pip`.

 ## Links
 - [Python s2i examples](https://github.com/sclorg/s2i-python-container/tree/master/examples)